mjossany/portfolio/README.md

 To run tests locally use the command `npm test` and to verify the tests coverage run `npm run coverage`.

-## Next Steps
+## Next Improvements

 - A backend to keep the projects of the portfolio and the blog posts;
 - Improve the filtering options on the portfolio page;
 - Modify the layout to give mobile users a more intuitive user interface;
-- And give the user the option to translate the Portfolio to portuguese;
+- Give the user the option to translate the Portfolio to portuguese;

 ## Deploy